kiboschool/course-artificial-intelligence/src/lessons/intelligence-via-search/search-problems.md

 _Estimated time to finish: 60-90 minutes_

+## Ready for some fun?

+Would you be interested in learning how to program a computer to solve mazes, puzzles, find paths, or optimize item arrangements?
+What if you could also use this knowledge to minimize your time spent in traffic or create a system that plays chess or solves a Rubik's cube?
+This is precisely the essence of our lesson on "**Search**."

 ## Search Problems

-A search problem refers to a specific class of problems in which an agent or algorithm is tasked with locating a solution within a clearly defined problem space.

-This problem space consists of a range of states or configurations, and the primary objective is to determine a series of actions that will guide us from an initial state to a desired goal state.

-_Let's clarify this with an Example_
+A search problem is a specific type of computational problem that involves exploring a set of possible states or configurations (known as the state space) and finding a sequence of actions to achieve a goal within this state space.
+This is a broad definition, so let's clarify it with an example.

 Consider the scenario of a car moving from point A to point B, as illustrated below: